williamafil/fm-calculator-app/README.md

 Users is able to:

-- Adjust calculator side based on user's browser size
+- Adjust calculator size based on user's browser size
 - Perform simple math calculation such as addition, subtraction, division, and multiplication
 - User is able to change color scheme
 - App automatically detect browser's `prefers-color-scheme`